gdtk-uq/gdtk/website/content/docs/getting-started/install-d-compiler.md

 For this example, I will install version `ldc-1.26.0`.
 You may find a newer stable release when you visit the ldc relesease webpage.
+You will need to look under the Assets drop-down and choose the architecture: `linux-x86_64`.
 You should download that newest release.
 For most of this you will work in a terminal.
 The first step involves the browser to find a package to download.